|British Sky Tours||

 These great wartime conferences required several days.
 Casablanca in January 1943 took eight and represents the friendship at its closest and most influential.
 By the autumn Roosevelt’s instincts gained the upper hand, for he began to believe that he could manage Stalin and distanced himself from Churchill for this purpose.
 Churchill never doubted the friendship, nor did he trust Stalin.
 And he insisted the President and he conferred with their staffs for a week in Cairo before heading for Teheran and the crucial five days with Stalin.
 Already the Prime Minister grew alarmed in case Stalin hoodwinked the President, just as Roosevelt’s close advisers earlier had worried about Churchill’s influence.
 And herein lies a lesson about their relationship - as the balance of power between the two allies changed with the course of the war, so did the special relationship.

 Some two years later as the First Allied Airborne Army prepared to land by parachute and glider across Holland and capture the Rhine bridges, Churchill crossed the Atlantic in the liner Queen Mary heading for the second Quebec conference.
 Also on board her the British staff worked on plans to send a large fleet and powerful bomber force to the Far East and help defeat Japan.
 For by September 1944 the strategic pendulum already swung towards the Pacific Ocean.
-Despite the atomic bomb the Allies had to plan for invasion and occupation of the Japanese main islands.
+Despite much progress with the atomic bomb the Allies had to plan for invasion and occupation of the Japanese main islands.
 Judging from the Japanese track record, horrendous casualties were likely.
 At Quebec that fall the President set aside his concerns about inadvertently reviving colonial empires and gladly accepted both offers, leaving a reluctant Admiral King to fight his own rearguard action to keep the British fleet in the Indian Ocean.
 Admiral King failed to undo the President and Churchill’s prudent agreement and by late 1944 the most powerful and combat hardened British Commonwealth fleet ever assembled, with ships from Britain, Canada, Australia, and New Zealand, gathered in Australia before joining the Americans for the final battles around Formosa, Okinawa and the Japanese main islands.
 Three modern battleships, seven fleet carriers and twenty-two escort carriers with three-hundred aircraft, supported by cruisers, destroyers, frigates, submarines and a huge fleet train became Task Force 57 of Admiral Halsey’s massive Third Fleet.
 The easy working relationship between the two navies starts from this time.

 We should not forget Albert Wedermeyer and his Victory Plan.
 Three months after Germany's defeat, came Japan's.